IntersectMBO/credential-manager/doc/read-the-docs-site/background/cc-credentials.rst

 A cold credential can be added to the committee in one of two ways, both of which are beyond the control of the one who holds the cold credential.

 1. Ratifying and enacting a governance action that proposes to add a cold credential to the committee.
-The electorate (DReps and SPOs) of Cardano determine whether or not to ratify governance actions.
+The electorate – Cardano's delegate representatives (DReps) and stake pool operators (SPOs) – determine whether or not to ratify governance actions.

 2. Hard-coding a cold credential in the Conway Genesis configuration file.
 There is only one Conway Genesis file, and it cannot be altered.